stiiifff/substrate-grid/README.md

 * It strives to use native Substrate data formats & libraries as much as possible (e.g. **Parity Codec vs Google Protobuf**).
 * The **Pike**, **Schema** and **Track&Trace** contracts are re-implemented as [**Substrate Runtime Modules**](https://substrate.dev/docs/en/runtime/substrate-runtime-module-library), instead of **Wasm contracts**.
 * The Substrate WASM runtime is leveraged as-is, no attempt is made (for now) to re-implement [Hyperledger Sawtooth](https://github.com/hyperledger/sawtooth-core) and [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre) on top of Substrate (if that makes any sense ..).
 * The original implementation tends to store a lot of **String** data on-chain.
-While this is a design decision that can be debatted, and is generally frowned upon on Substrate, **Substrate Grid** retains *some* of those to remain somewhat faithfull to the original design, but otherwise offload most of the data off-chain.
+While this is a design decision that can be debatted, and is generally frowned upon, **Substrate Grid** retains *some* of those to remain somewhat faithfull to the original design, but otherwise offload most of the data off-chain.

-* The Hyperledger Grid contracts tend to use
+# Todos / Improvements
+* Avoid using Vec<u8> as key in maps, used u32 indexed lists instead.
+* Continue work on Pike & Schema, then Track & Trace contracts.
+* Offload unnecessary on-chain storage to either DID claims or decentralized storage (e.g. IPFS).
+* Integration with existing governance-related Sustrate runtime modules into Grid Pike's features (mgmt of the consortium's organizations & agents).
+* Investigate full port of Sawtooth / Sabre as alternative runtime storage, so that the Hyperledger Grid contracts can run as-is, avoiding a re-implementation (and tedious work for keeping in sync).

 # Build